Benton60/FindrApp/README.md

 Video Fragment - is currently unused i might get rid of it. it was originally supposed to be a video feed but i might change my mind.

+### Testing Accounts

+You obviously will need to make your own for your own database

+1)user, password
+2)user2, password